 Orange Juice Gelatin Gummies

-These gummies came to be after I received a carton of organic orange juice in a weekly staples box delivery from SPUD.
-I'm not usually a huge fan of fruit juice because once the fiber is removed it can spike your insulin quite drastically, which (among other things) can negatively impact energy and mood, especially in children.
+These gummies came to be after I received a carton of organic orange juice in a weekly food delivery box.
+I'm not usually a huge fan of fruit juice because once the fiber is removed, it can spike your insulin quite drastically, which (among other things) can negatively impact energy and mood, especially in children.
 A cup of orange juice raises blood sugar so quickly that it’s one of the recommended foods to bring someone out of a diabetic shock.

-Using fresh squeezed orange juice makes this recipe even healthier because it contains higher amounts vitamin C, which is sensitive to the pasteurization process that carton juice goes through.
+Using fresh-squeezed orange juice makes this recipe even healthier because it contains higher amounts of vitamin C, which is sensitive to the pasteurization process that carton juice goes through.
 Just ensure that you strain to remove all pulp first.
-I thought that pulp in these gummies would add a nice texture, but instead of being juicy it gave them a consistency more reminiscent of wood pulp.
+I thought that pulp in these gummies would add a nice texture, but instead of being juicy, it gave them a consistency more reminiscent of wood pulp.
+Not exactly what I was going for.

 • 1 tbsp honey (not suitable for babies under 1 year)

 In a small bowl, combine 1/3 cup of the orange juice with the gelatin and mix well.
-Allow it to sit on the counter for five minutes to form a thick jelly like consistency.
+Allow it to sit on the counter for five minutes to form a thick jelly-like consistency.
 Heat the remaining 2/3 cup of juice in a saucepan until it becomes quite warm, but don’t allow it to come to a boil.
-Remove from the heat, stir in the honey, then add the gelatin mixture to the saucepan and mix well until all of the gelatin clumps completely dissolve.
-Pour the liquid from the saucepan into a silicon ice cube tray, well-greased candy mold, or a shallow baking dish, then transfer to the fridge to set.
+Remove from the heat, stir in the honey, then add the gelatin mixture to the saucepan and mix well until all the gelatin clumps have completely dissolved.
+Pour the liquid from the saucepan into a silicone ice cube tray, well-greased candy mold, or a shallow baking dish, then transfer to the fridge to set.
 Once firm, slowly and gently pop the gummies out of the molds, or cut into squares if using a baking dish.
 To store, refrigerate in an airtight container.

 Previous